cosmos/cosmos-sdk/docs/ics/ics-xxx-signed-messages.md

 ### Preliminary

-We will a have Cosmos SDK message signing protocol that consists of using `SHA-256`, as the hashing algorithm and `secp256k1` as the signing algorithm.
+The Cosmos message signing protocol will be parameterized with a cryptographic secure hashing algorithm `SHA-256` and a signing algorithm `S` that contains the operations `sign` and `verify` which provide a digital signature over a set of bytes and verification of a signature respectively.

 Note, our goal here is not to provide context and reasoning about why necessarily these algorithms were chosen apart from the fact they are the defacto algorithms